ado-management-with-repado

 Alternative

 Example 1: In this example, the same results are achieved as when using repado in strict mode.
 This version maintains only the project ado-folder and the BASE folder in the ado-paths.
-After running this code, you can still install commands in the project ado-folder using ssc install and use other commands that use the PLUS folder.
+After running this code, you can install commands in the project ado-folder using ssc install, and only commands in the project ado-folder or built-in commands will be available to your project.

 * Set user root folder